See the latest bonus categories from Discover and get tips on how to maximize your cash back.

 Discover vs. Chase bonus categories

 Chase also offers a 5 percent cash back bonus in categories that rotate quarterly.
-From April 1 through June 30, 2019, Chase Freedom cardholders can earn 5 percent cash back on up to $1,500 at grocery stores and home improvement stores.
+From July 1 through Sept.
+30, 2019, Chase Freedom cardholders can earn 5 percent cash back on up to $1,500 at gas stations and on select streaming services.

 Chase vs. Discover cash back categories 2019

 |January – March||Grocery stores||Gas stations, drugstores and tolls|

 |April – June||Gas stations, Uber and Lyft||Grocery stores and home improvement stores|